 New Hope for Reversing the Trend in Depression and Suicide

 Most of us are taught that depression is a flaw in brain chemistry.
-But another important and hopeful way to understand depression is through understanding our emotions.
+But another important—and hopeful—way to understand depression is through understanding our emotions.
 Life experiences, especially adverse ones, ignite many emotions in the brain.
 Research has shown that burying these emotions is one of the things that leads to depression and many other symptoms of mental and physical illness.
-Suicide rates and rates of major depression are rising in our society despite pharmacological interventions and Cognitive Behavior Psychotherapy (CBT), two mainstream treatments.
+Suicide rates and rates of major depression are rising in our society, despite the ubiquity of pharmacological interventions and Cognitive Behavior Psychotherapy (CBT), two mainstream treatments.